dBish6/React_Calculator_App/README.md

 ## react_calculator_states
 This version of the calculator app uses the `useState` hook from React to manage the state of the application.
 While this approach can work well for simpler applications, the react_calculator_states version was not fully finished because I found that useReducer was a more appropriate tool for handling multiple actions and complex state changes.

+_This calculator app is also featured on my portfolio located in projects tab; [davidbishop.info](https://www.davidbishop.info)._